 Mr. Roosevelt is a member of the Orange County Bar Association, and he is admitted to practice in several federal district courts and circuits.
 While at Gibson, Dunn & Crutcher, Mr. Roosevelt was presented with the firm’s Frank Wheat Memorial Award, named after a Gibson Dunn & Crutcher attorney active in nonprofit work, for the work he did in defending tenants in a slumlord case in Orange County Superior Court.

-- In 2004, Mr. Roosevelt was part of a trial team on a misappropriation of trade secrets case for Callaway Golf Company.
+- Mr. Roosevelt was part of a trial team on a misappropriation of trade secrets case for Callaway Golf Company.

-- In 2005, Mr. Roosevelt second chaired a wrongful termination trial for United Parcel Service, Inc.
+- Mr. Roosevelt second chaired a wrongful termination trial for United Parcel Service, Inc.

-- In 2006, Mr. Roosevelt first chaired a jury trial for Unilever involving claims of breach of warranty.
+- Mr. Roosevelt first chaired a jury trial for Unilever involving claims of breach of warranty.

-- Also in 2006, Mr. Roosevelt went to trial on a patent case for The TriZetto Group, Inc.
+- Mr. Roosevelt went to trial on a patent case for The TriZetto Group, Inc.

-- In early 2008, Mr. Roosevelt second chaired an arbitration on a patent license dispute for Allergan, Inc.
+- Mr. Roosevelt second chaired an arbitration on a patent license dispute for Allergan, Inc.

-- In the fall of 2008, Mr. Roosevelt first chaired a Section 220 trial in the Delaware Court of Chancery, seeking books and records of XO Communications, Inc. on behalf of a minority shareholder.
+- Mr. Roosevelt first chaired a Section 220 trial in the Delaware Court of Chancery, seeking books and records of XO Communications, Inc. on behalf of a minority shareholder.

 General Business Litigation